MananTank/radioactive-state/README.md

   })
   ```

-  While this is okay, **I would advise you to not do this**, Because putting all of state in one object gives you better **performance** in the case of radioactive-state.
+  While this is okay, **I would advise you to not do this**, Because putting all of state in one object gives you better **performance** in the case of radioactive-state. (because of better mutation batching)

   It would also be **hard to store simple value types**, because simple value types can not be mutated and so you would need to wrap it inside an object.